Ferris-Labs/site-draft/content/en/docs/Integrations/Database_Guide/Databases/bigquery.md

 ### Connecting to BigQuery

-When adding a new BigQuery connection in Superset, you'll need to add the GCP Service Account credentials file (as a JSON).
+When adding a new BigQuery connection in Feris, you'll need to add the GCP Service Account credentials file (as a JSON).

 1. Create your Service Account via the Google Cloud Platform control panel, provide it access to the appropriate BigQuery datasets, and download the JSON configuration file for the service account.
-2. In Superset, you can either upload that JSON or add the JSON blob in the following format (this should be the content of your credential JSON file):
+2. In Feris, you can either upload that JSON or add the JSON blob in the following format (this should be the content of your credential JSON file):

 ```
 {